Call for Abstracts

 Oral Presentation

 Each session will feature 3 to 4 presentations, followed by Q&A at the end.
 Presenters will have 15-20 minutes to present their work.
-If an abstract is not selected for an oral presentation, the Steering Committee will consider it for a poster presentation if the author has indicated a preference for both on the submission form.
+Proposals not selected for oral presentation will be offered a poster session slot.

 Presentation and Poster Topics